armory/documentation/_spinnaker/aws-container-marketplace.md

 This document requires the following:

 * An EKS cluster (Kubernetes 1.16 or above) configured with [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)
-* An ingress controller for your EKS cluster (documentation for using either the NGINX Ingress Controller or ALB Ingress Controller are included)
+* An ingress controller for your EKS cluster (this document assumes the EKS cluster is using the NGINX Ingress Controller)
 * `cluster-admin` access on the EKS cluster
 * An AWS S3 bucket to store Spinnaker application and pipeline configuration